Ray-Tracing-Systems/kernel_slicer/README.md

 8. Install Vulkan SDK (https://vulkan.lunarg.com/sdk/home)

+9. For **Arch Linux** and probably some other systems you might want to [build it as a part of llvm](doc/README_build_with_llvm.md) due to problems with standart library for prebuild version of clang

 # Concept and general workflow

 Now let us discuss general workflow of using kernel_slicer to port you code to GPU (Fig. 3):